Corryong's 150 Year Timeline

 Corryong is Officially Surveyed

-Corryong Township officially surveyed by Thomas Brain.
+The township of Corryong was officially surveyed by Thomas Brain.

 Permanent Police Presence Arrives

-Corryong’s first permanent police presence came in 1979.
+Corryong’s first permanent police presence came in 1879.
 In May, Mounted Constable George Robinson was transferred from Barnawartha to take charge of policing at Corryong.

-He was ordered to keep a bright lookout for the Kelly Gang who were still at large and a catalyst for permanent police presence.
+He was ordered to keep a "bright lookout for the Kelly Gang" who were still at large and a catalyst for permanent police presence.

 Corryong Enters its Golden Age